lloydtao/react-template.github.io/README.md

 The branch can be selected at `Settings -> Options -> GitHub Pages -> Source`.

+*This may take a minute or two to update*.

 ### Architecture

 This is real simple: